OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

     }

-In case of multi-layered datasets, the schema will be specified as a list of layers:
+In case of multi-layered datasets, the schema will be specified as a list of layers, each with its own fields definition and Patch/Full mode:

 .. code-block:: json